microsoft/Web-Dev-For-Beginners/README.md

 ## Each lesson includes:

-- optional sketchnote
+- optional sketchnotes
-- optional supplemental video
+- an optional supplemental video
-- pre-lesson warmup quiz
+- a pre-lesson warmup quiz
-- written lesson
+- a written lesson
 - for project-based lessons, step-by-step guides on how to build the project
 - knowledge checks
 - a challenge
 - supplemental reading
-- assignment
+- an assignment
-- post-lesson quiz
+- a post-lesson quiz

 > **A note about quizzes**: All quizzes are contained [in this app](https://ashy-river-0debb7803.1.azurestaticapps.net/), for 48 total quizzes of three questions each.
 They are linked from within the lessons but the quiz app can be run locally; follow the instruction in the `quiz-app` folder.
 They are gradually being localized.